 22/02/1873 – Falkirk Herald – Brickmaker wanted, a good slab moulder, 1s per 1000.
 Apply at Winchburgh Brickwork.

-15/05/1875 – Alloa Advertiser – Deaths – At Winchburgh Brick Works on the 8th inst, Janet H Hunter, the beloved wife of Mr John Stein, in the 40th year of her age.
-(Note SBH – This is te same John Stein that was a partner at the Alva brickworks in 1868 and the father of John Gilchrist Stein)
+15/05/1875 – Alloa Advertiser – Deaths – At Winchburgh Brickworks on the 8th inst, Janet H Hunter, the beloved wife of Mr John Stein, in the 40th year of her age.
+(Note SBH – This is the same John Stein that was a partner at the Alva brickworks in 1868 and the father of John Gilchrist Stein).

 1882 – Alexander Dougal, Brick and Tile Maker, Blackness and Winchburgh.